lawrence615/smart-cup-app-concept/README.md

 ## Smart Cup App Concept
 The idea of the app has been influenced by a design done by Tinatin Rogava posted on [dribbble](https://dribbble.com/shots/16373391-Smart-Cup-App-Concept).

 The design is clean and looks like something that can be achieved using tailwind css.
+I'm learning desing using tailwindcss and that's why I thought of using it together with React Native Elements

-This is another self challenge to try and use RN skills learnt.
+>This is another self challenge to try and use RN skills learnt.

 ## How to run the app